daeh/zotero-markdb-connect/README.md

 - [Zotero 6 Markdown export of notes](https://forums.zotero.org/discussion/93521/available-for-beta-testing-markdown-export-of-notes/p1)
   Zotero's `Export Note` beta feature.
 - [Zotero-mdnotes](https://argentinaos.com/zotero-mdnotes/)
-  A Zotero plugin to export item metadata and notes as markdown files.
+  A Zotero plugin to export item metadata and notes as Markdown files.
 - [Zotero to Markdown](https://github.com/e-alizadeh/Zotero2md)
   A Python library to retrieve annotations and notes from Zotero and save them into Markdown files.